DENICeG/sensu-rri-write/README.md

 Creating releases for sensu is handled by GitHub Actions.

 - run `./publish_release.sh v1.x.y`
-- apply `sensu/asset.yaml` via sensuctl (or just run the sensu pipeline)
+- run the sensu pipeline (or apply `sensu/asset.yaml` via sensuctl for all relevant namespaces)